Rui-Duarte-Oliveira/LandFall/README.md

 The project demonstrates the use of **ECS (Entity Component System)**, **Burst Compiler**, and **C# Job System** to handle unit logic, movement, and formations efficiently.
 It is designed with a deterministic architecture in mind, separating simulation logic from presentation views.

-> **⚠️ Work In Progress**: This project is currently in active development.
+> **Work In Progress**: This project is currently in active development.
 Features are subject to change, and optimizations are ongoing.

-## ✨ Key Features
+## Key Features

 * **DOTS-Based Architecture:** All core gameplay logic (movement, state management, transforms) runs on the main simulation thread using high-performance ECS systems.
 * **RTS Controls:** * Classic "Box Selection" implemented via screen-to-world raycasting and spatial queries.